On inherent limitations in robustness and performance for a class of prescribed-time algorithms: Preliminaries and definitions

 Note that although its definition involves trajectories with different initial time instants, the absolute deadline is a mathematical property of system \eqref{eq:system} that is unrelated to the actual time instant when a controller or differentiator is switched on, commonly called $t_0$ in the literature, cf. \citet{Holloway2019}.
+The definition of absolute deadline does not require system \eqref{eq:system} to be undefined for $t\geq T$.
+Therefore, this definition and all further results apply also in the case of systems defined on the unbounded time interval $[0,\infty)$.

-In this paper, two specific structures of system \eqref{eq:system} are considered that are particularly relevant in the context of either control or observation.
-For control, a system of the form
+In this note, we focus on the subclass of prescribed-time algorithms exhibiting an absolute deadline (prescribed-time algorithms ensure convergence before a user-defined time).
+However, note that not every prescribed-time algorithm exhibits an absolute deadline, such is the case of the time-invariant algorithm in~\citep{Seeber2021RobustTime}, or the time-varying algorithm with uniformly bounded TVG in~\cite{Aldana-Lopez2022AGains}.
+Two specific structures of system \eqref{eq:system} are considered that are particularly relevant in the context of either control or observation.
+For control, the form